Creating a Task

 Go to the API Keys page and click Create Key.

 Give the key a descriptive name (e.g., "production-scraper" or "dev-testing").
-The full key is shown only once, so copy it immediately.
+The confirmation dialog shows the plain key with a copy button.

 Your key looks like this: pk_live_a1b2c3d4e5f6...